New England city and town area

 In New England, towns (which are classified by the United States Census Bureau as minor civil divisions) are a much more important level of government than counties.
 Because towns are smaller than counties, a NECTA usually provides a much closer approximation to the real metropolitan area than a metropolitan statistical area does.

 Large NECTAs (with population greater than 2.5 million) may be subdivided into smaller groupings known as NECTA Divisions.
 Adjacent NECTAs that have a high degree of employment interchange may also be combined to form Combined NECTAS (or CNECTAs).
 NECTAs that are part of a CNECTA retain their separate identities.

 Lists of NECTAs

-Current list

 The following is a list of metropolitan and micropolitan NECTAs as defined by the Office of Management and Budget.
-Definitions are as of September 2018.
+Definitions are as of March 2020.